surniaulula/wpsso-breadcrumbs/readme.txt

 == Upgrade Notice ==

-= 1.4.0-rc.1 =
+= 1.4.0 =

-(2018/08/24) Removed the current webpage Schema markup from the breadcrumbs list.
+(2018/08/25) Removed the current webpage Schema markup from the breadcrumbs list.
 Schema Breadcrumbs markup is no longer added to a static home page / post.
 A Schema "@id" property is now included in each breadcrumb item.

-= 1.3.0 =

-(2018/08/21) Updated the taxonomy slug from 'category' to 'product_cat' for WooCommerce products.